-However, it’s important to understand what a coach is and is not.
+It’s important to understand what a coach is and is not.
 Coaches aren’t usually qualified mental health care professionals.
-You should be in a stable condition and not suffering from distress to consider coaching over formal therapy.
-In fact, any professional coach should decline to offer their services to a person that is better suited for therapy.
+You should be in a stable condition and not suffering from significant mental distress to consider coaching.
+In fact, any reputable coach should decline to offer their services to someone better suited for therapy.

 If you do decide to enlist the services of a porn recovery coach, you should at least make sure that they’ve graduated from a program that’s International Coach Federation (abbreviated ICF) accredited.
 The ICF also has individual accreditation for coaches – and coaches who are registered with the ICF have to abide by a set of ethical guidelines.
 When in doubt, choose a licensed therapist.
 Also keep in mind you could always have a therapist and a coach at the same time.
 Further, an increasing number of licensed therapists also offer coaching services as part of their offerings.

 What are some signs that I should seek mental health care?

-It is always okay to inquire about help.
+It is always okay to inquire about therapy.
 In short, if you feel like your thoughts and feelings are impacting your day-to-day life, that’s a good sign that you might benefit from mental health care.
-We also recommend visiting with a therapist if you suspect you have a mental health issue, have experienced significant trauma at some point in your life, or have failed to control porn use despite numerous attempts to do so.
+We also recommend visiting with a therapist if you suspect you have a mental health issue, have experienced significant trauma at some point in your life, or have failed to control porn use despite multiple attempts to do so.

 The UK mental health charity Mind offers this brief take on why you might want to reach out for help: